nmoller/symf-phpunit/README.md

 ```

 From now on you will be able to run local PHPUnit from your project directory by executing `phpunit` command.
 Add alias command to your bash profile if you don't want to run it every time you enter a new terminal.
+## Integraion tests
+WIth phpunit8 correct tearDown method in class KernelTestCase by adding return type `void` and run as usual.

 ## Have Ideas, Feedback or an Issue?